ShafayetAhmad/ClickDown-Task-Managment-Tool/README.md

 ## Project Description

 SCC Technovision Inc.'s collaborative task management platform focused on enhancing and improving task management.
-The platform is built using React.js for the frontend, Express and Node.js for the backend, and MongoDB for the database.
+The platform is built using React.js for the Front end, Express and Node.js for the backend, and MongoDB for the database.
 Firebase is used for user authentication.

 ## Objective